DanTCIM/ASOP_RAG/README.md

 The current example uses either OpenAI's GPT 3.5 turbo or a local LLM.
 Using a local LLM can address potential data privacy or security concerns.

+Please see a [Jupyter notebook](./notebook/ASOP Q&A machine.ipynb) for details of the code in the `notebook' folder.

 ## Example Output

 ### Question